Zephyros1938/ZephyroGame/README.md

 ## About

-This game is a work in progress, as Zephyros1938 is still currently learning Java; Expect changes.
+This game is a work in progress, as Zephyros1938 is actively learning Java; Expect changes.

 ### Recompilation

-You can run the game by executing the Recompilation Scripts:
+You can run the game by executing either of the Recompilation Scripts:
 - [Linux/Mac](/recompile.sh)
 - [Windows](/recompile.bat)